jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

   | \ ``rotationMatrixJoint``\ : additional rotation matrix; in case  useGlobalFrame=False, it transforms body0/node0 local frame to joint frame; if useGlobalFrame=True, it transforms global frame to joint frame
   | \ ``useGlobalFrame``\ : if False, the rotationMatrixJoint is defined in the local coordinate system of body0
   | \ ``intrinsicFormulation``\ : if True, uses intrinsic formulation of Maserati and Morandini, which uses matrix logarithm and is independent of order of markers (preferred formulation); otherwise, Tait-Bryan angles are used for computation of torque, see documentation
-  | \ ``springForceTorqueUserFunction``\ : a user function springForceTorqueUserFunction(mbs, t, itemNumber, displacement, rotation, velocity, angularVelocity, stiffness, damping, rotJ0, rotJ1, offset)->[float,float,float, float,float,float] ; this function replaces the internal connector force / torque compuation
+  | \ ``springForceTorqueUserFunction``\ : a user function springForceTorqueUserFunction(mbs, t, itemNumber, displacement, rotation, velocity, angularVelocity, stiffness, damping, rotJ0, rotJ1, offset)->[float,float,float, float,float,float] ; this function replaces the internal connector force / torque computation
   | \ ``postNewtonStepUserFunction``\ : a special user function postNewtonStepUserFunction(mbs, t, Index itemIndex, dataCoordinates, displacement, rotation, velocity, angularVelocity, stiffness, damping, rotJ0, rotJ1, offset)->[PNerror, recommendedStepSize, data[0], data[1], ...] ; for details, see RigidBodySpringDamper for full docu
   | \ ``bodyOrNodeList``\ : alternative to bodyNumbers; a list of object numbers (with specific localPosition0/1) or node numbers; may alse be mixed types; to use this case, set bodyNumbers = [None,None]
   | \ ``show``\ : if True, connector visualization is drawn